Pre-commit System

 Workflow

-1. Make your changes in a Claude Code session
+1. Make your changes in a Codex session

 2. When you’re ready to land, say “commit” or “let’s land this”

-3. The skill fires automatically and runs the full checklist
+3. The skill fires automatically and runs the full checklist, including a repo-native learning review when the task exposed reusable lessons

-4. If verdict is LAND, the skill writes .claude/.review-completed marker
+4. If verdict is LAND, the skill writes .agents/.review-completed marker

 5. git commit – deterministic checks run, commit-msg hook verifies marker